lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## UDP length field

-If the LPWAN technology does not introduce padding, the UDP length can be computed from the received data.
-In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-UDP-length".
+The UDP length can be computed from the received data.
+In that case, the TV is not set, the MO is set to "ignore" and the CDA is set to "compute-length".

 If the payload is small, the TV can be set to 0x0000, the MO set to "MSB" and the CDA to "LSB".